PK-cod3ch3mist/the-eighth-run/README.md

 ## But I like retro/8-bit aesthetic

-I was actually in a dilemma whether to go the retro or jazz way, so I did both!
+I was actually in a dilemma whether to go the retro or jazz way, so I am doing both!
 Checkout the retro branch of this game to view the retro aesthetic.